3mcd/javelin/docs-src/content/ecs/change-detection.md

 positionObserved.y = 2
 ```

 The only immediate use for `observe` is in conjunction with `@javelin/net` to serialize patches to be sent over the network.
-At a later time, you will be able to produce your own patches and apply them to other components.
-This eventual feature provide the means to write code which implicitly keep multiple components in sync.
+You will be able to produce your own patches and apply them to other components in a future version of Javelin.